 Stay at: Tschoder, a luxurious five-star apartment sleeping up to 14 guests.

-Purpose-built to offer unparalleled access to the slopes, Tignes is one of the biggest and best ski resorts in Europe.
+Purpose-built to offer unparalleled access to the slopes, Tignes is one of the biggest ski resorts in Europe.
 Home to the Grande Motte glacier, Tignes offers snow-sure conditions all season long, with its ski terrain reaching up to a peak altitude of 3,456m.
 The Espace Killy ski area joins up with the neighbouring resort of Val d’Isère and spans an incredible 300km of slopes.
 When you have had your fill on the mountain, head to one of the resort’s vast array of restaurants that serve up international gourmet cuisine alongside traditional Savoyard fare.